hce93/AddressBook/README.md

 # Address Book

-Basic address book app using JavaFX
+Basic address book app using JavaFX.
+Database handled using MySQL.
+Currently only allows the user that owns the database to login and interact with the app.

 (in progress)